getstattic/stattic/content/posts/say-hello-to-stattic.md

 Welcome to **Stattic**, the lightweight, modern, static site generator that's decentralizing publishing and putting the power to create websites back into the hands of the community creating them.

-If you've ever been frustrated with the sluggishness, archaic architecture and endless database queries of traditional content management systems (yes, we're looking at you, **WordPress**), then Stattic is here to offer a better way forward.
+If you've ever been frustrated with the sluggishness, archaic architecture and endless database queries of traditional content management systems, then Stattic is here to offer a better way forward.

 ## What is Stattic?

 Stattic is a **static site generator** designed for developers, content creators, and anyone who values **speed**, **simplicity**, and **security** in their website builds.

-Stattic takes your content, processes it with modern templating, and outputs pure **static HTML**, **CSS**, and **JavaScript** files that can be deployed anywhere – from simple web hosts to CDNs like Netlify, Cloudflare Pages, or GitHub Pages.
+Take your content, process it with modern templating, and output pure **static HTML**, **CSS**, and **JavaScript** files that can be deployed anywhere – from simple web hosts to CDNs like GitHub Pages, Cloudflare Pages, or countless others.

 ### Why Stattic?

 Users demand **speed** and **reliability**, which is what Stattic excels at.
-While sites powered by WordPress often fall victim to slow database calls, bloated plugins, and constant security patches, Stattic keeps things lean and mean.
+While CMS based websites fall victim to slow database calls, bloated plugins, and constant security patches, Stattic keeps things lean and mean.

 Here's what you can expect when you build with Stattic: